 - Ensure Adequate Social Distancing

-- Tables must be limited to no more than six people per table.
-Customers seated together at the same table do not need to maintain six-foot social distance from each other.
+- Tables must be limited to no more than six people per table, all of whom must be from the same household.
+People seated together at the same table do not need to maintain six-foot social distance from each other.

 - All customers must be seated to eat or drink.
 Customers are not allowed to gather, dance, or circulate between tables, at bar areas, or in other areas of a dining facility.